FranGM/erlstatsd/README.md

 erlstatsd
 =====

 A really simple (and incomplete!)
-StatsD erlang server.
+StatsD server written in Erlang.

 Build
 -----